BSTEVR — NFL game simulator development

 This project was inspired by the founders’ love of football and the game’s huge popularity in the United States, especially as the National Football League (NFL).
 The fans constantly engage in fervent disputes over the ‘best ever’ team or its particular line-up, speculate as to the possible outcomes of clashes between legendary players, and seem to never have enough stuff to satisfy their endless curiosity, imagination, and passion for the sport.

-The founders of BSTEVR came up with an idea of a web application that would not only provide another stream of football content 24/7 free of charge.
+The founders of BSTEVR came up with an idea to create an NFL games simulator that would not only provide another stream of football content 24/7 free of charge.
 They envisioned a way for fans to live out their football fantasies and resolve personal disputes over the favorite teams’ or players’ supremacy.

-The app would give fans a chance to simulate matches between teams and line-ups that would never have met in real life, and find out the presumed results.
+The BSTEVR NFL game simulator app would give fans a chance to simulate matches between teams and line-ups that would never have met in real life, and find out the presumed results.
 All they need to do is sign up and enter the names into the online simulator configurations.

-Moreover, the experience should be social and shareable, providing fans with a creative outlet and a means to connect with and involve other fans.To do this, the BSTEVR founders needed to build a system that would accurately simulate NFL games, calculate the points that might be scored, and deliver detailed descriptions of the games’ key points in a format interesting for football fans.
+Moreover, the experience should be social and shareable, providing fans with a creative outlet and a means to connect with and involve other fans.To do this, the BSTEVR founders needed to create an NFL team simulator that would accurately simulate NFL games, calculate the points that might be scored, and deliver detailed descriptions of the games’ key points in a format interesting for football fans.

 Start of the project.

-The founders had thoroughly thought out the idea of BSTEVR, its implementation, and the work plan, so at the time they approached Onix, the project documentation, including plans and development diagrams with requirements, was ready.We were matched through Aloa, an intermediary company that facilitates outsourcing software development partnerships.
-Due to our reputation and twenty years of experience in most varied projects, with few things our experts haven’t tried yet, Onix was determined the best fit for the project.Luckily, Onix's leading developer Alex Belous was free at that time and took a keen interest in the games simulator idea.
+The founders had thoroughly thought out the NFL game simulator development, so at the time they approached Onix, the project documentation, including plans and development diagrams with requirements, was ready.We were matched through Aloa, an intermediary company that facilitates outsourcing software development partnerships.
+With 20+ years of experience in most varied projects and few things our experts haven’t tried yet, Onix may be the best partner to build your own NFL team simulator.Luckily, Onix's leading developer Alex Belous was free at that time and took a keen interest in the NFL team simulator development.
 He came up with a solution and quickly delivered a demo version of the complex mechanism.

 Thus, after a tender, three teams took over the project:

-• Onix took on the ambitious task of building the game moments simulator
+Onix took on the ambitious task to develop an NFL game simulator

 The project solutions